jazelly/FinetuneLLMs/README.md

 - [x] Support training at GGUF level
 - [x] Explore `ollama` and `llama.cpp`
+- [ ] Expose scripts as API and GUI
+- [ ] Containerize backend and frontend
 - [ ] Explore `mlx-examples`
 - [ ] Support other models than LLAMA
 - [ ] Explore `pykan`